Alan is on CAMEO!

-Get a personalized video message from Alan Zweibel on CAMEO!
-Click here for more!
+Give the gift of a personalized video message from Alan Zweibel on CAMEO!
+Proceeds to Gilda’s Club NYC for cancer support and awareness Click here for more!

 Laugh Lines: My Life Helping Funny People Be Funnier – Alan Zweibel, Abrams Books

 “Comics and comedy fans alike will delight in this hilarious and self-deprecating memoir.” — Publisher’s Weekly

 This zippy memoir by comedians’ comedian Zweibel (The Other Shulman) offers laughs on nearly every page.
 Though Zweibel’s name isn’t well known outside of comedy circles, he has worked with a who’s-who of stars, including Milton Berle and Larry David.
 A Jewish boy from Long Island, Zweibel started out in 1972 working in a deli in Queens and writing gags for Borscht Belt comics at $7 each.
 (For Rodney Dangerfield: “My mother wouldn’t breastfeed me.
 She said she liked me as a friend.”)
 Industriousness, luck, and a binder stuffed with 1,100 jokes got him on staff for Saturday Night Live’s inaugural season in 1975… Read more

 S2 E150: Alan Zweibel Returns with More “SNL” Stories, PLUS- Live Phone Calls

 Original “Saturday Night Live” writer Alan Zweibel is back, to talk about recording his audiobook, an upcoming live event with Judd Apatow, the unique presence of Michael O’Donoghue, Christopher Guest, the impact Buck Henry had on Alan’s career, the musical stylings of The Rock Bottom Remainders, offering the Beatles $3,000 to reunite on SNL, manager Bernie Brillstein and much more!
 Listen here